-OCP Policy 4.1.1.1 Focus new residential development in or adjacent to existing developed areas.
-OCP Policy Encourage more intensive "infill" residential development in areas close to the 4.1.3.1 Downtown, to employment, services and shopping, through zoning amendments for housing types compatible with existing neighbourhood character, with form and character guided by Development Permit Area Guidelines.
+OCP Policy Focus new residential development in or adjacent to existing developed areas.
+4.1.1.1 OCP Policy Encourage more intensive "infill" residential development in areas close to the 4.1.3.1 Downtown, to employment, services and shopping, through zoning amendments for housing types compatible with existing neighbourhood character, with form and character guided by Development Permit Area Guidelines.
 OCP Policy Ensure through the use of zoning that more-intensive forms of residential development 4.1.3.5 are located close to transit and amenities, such as parks, schools and shopping.
 OCP Policy Work with the development community - architects, designers and buildings - to create 4.1.4.1 new residential developments that are attractive, high-quality, energy efficient, appropriately scaled and respectful of their context.
 OCP Policy Recognize that some traditionally single-family neighbourhoods will see intensification 4.1.5.1 as the city grows, but ensure that new forms of residential development are compatible with the neighbourhood in scale and design, and are appropriately located (e.g., greater density closer to collector roads, services and amenities).

-OCP Policy Encourage land use planning that results in neighbourhoods that can be easily serviced 4.2.5.2 by transit.
-1.2.3.2
+OCP Policy Encourage land use planning that results in neighbourhoods that can be easily serviced

+4.2.5.2 by transit.

-A 1.6 m with road dedication is required for boulevard trees.
-Staff are requesting that the road dedication is taken prior to the issuance of the occupancy permit due to a water agreement on title.
-This allows the applicant to receive their Zoning Amendment and Development Permit, if approved by Council, while the road dedication is taken and the water agreement is removed from the title.
+A 1.6 m road dedication is required for boulevard trees.
+Staff are requesting that the road dedication is taken prior to the issuance of the occupancy permit due to a historic 'water agreement' registered on title, which extends the registration process significantly for the road dedication.
+This allows the applicant to receive their Zoning Amendment and Development Permit, if approved by Council, while the road dedication is process is occuring and the water agreement is removed from the title.